plausible/docs/docs/events-api.md

 **screen_width** <Optional />

 Width of the screen.
-When usign the script, this is set to `window.innerWidth`
+When using the script, this is set to `window.innerWidth`
 <hr / >